 Westway Architects has transformed the 180 square meter apartment in a dynamic space that gives rich and stimulating visuals thanks to the expanded dimensions and rarefied and development vertically, towards the private terrace, which is the true protagonist of the intervention.

-the client's goal was to create a double bedroom, a single bedroom and a guest upstairs and around this core thinking of day, without constraints.
-The clear architectural language pursued by Westway Architects has created bright interiors, candid and geometric made dynamic by openings and changing perspectives.
+The objective of the client was to create a double bedroom, a single room and one for the guests on the upper floor and around this fulcrum think about the day, without constraints.
+The clear architectural language pursued by Westway Architects has generated luminous, candid and geometric interiors made dynamic by openings and changing perspectives.

 The compositional logic of the project is based on simplification of spaces and geometries triggers, in fact, reciprocity between the environments creating views and visual pathways, in a close dialogue between interior and exterior.

 The project was generated starting from the reconfiguration of the two connections with the floor above.
 The intervention was twofold: a spiral staircase was removed that entered the apartment from the upper terrace and was replaced by an external staircase that directly connects the two terraces, taking part in the outdoor space; a very compact staircase has been placed that filters the kitchen from the living room near the entrance and leads upstairs.

 Like every project by Westway Architects, the staircase represents, in the words of architect Maurizio Condoluci, "a design object, fascinating, sculptural, not merely functional".
 His role, in the interiors signed by the Roman studio, is to "change perspective".
 Once the two connecting elements have been fixed, the distribution of the spaces has been easily defined by making all the connections gravitate on the living room.
 The kitchen is filtered by the internal staircase and separated by a frosted glass wall, with a fixed glass that acts as a parapet for the staircase and two doors that allow free circulation of private and public flows between the living room and the kitchen itself.